Turkey shells Syria's Afrin region, minister says operation has begun

 "The operation has actually de facto started with cross-border shelling," Turkish Defence Minister Nurettin Canikli said, adding that no troops had crossed into Afrin.

-Direct military action against territory held by Kurdish militia would open a new front in Syria's civil war and would see Ankara confronting Kurds allied to the United States at a time when Turkey's relations with Washington are reaching the breaking point.
+"We do not believe that a military operation serves the cause of regional stability, Syrian stability or indeed Turkish concerns about the security of their border," the official told reporters, stressing he had limited information about Turkey's reported military moves.

+"The kind of threats or activities which these initial reports may be referring to, we don't think advance any of these issues.
+They are destabilizing."

-The U.S. State Department has called on Turkey to focus on the fight against Islamic State militants and not take military action in Afrin.
+The United States has instead called on Turkey to focus on the fight against Islamic State militants and not take military action in Afrin.

 Reuters TV filmed Turkish artillery at the border village of Sugedigi firing on Friday morning into Afrin region, and the YPG militia said Turkish forces fired 70 shells at Kurdish villages between midnight and Friday morning.
 Shelling continued in the late afternoon, said Rojhat Roj, a YPG spokesman in Afrin.